amitos23/finance/README.md

 TIME SHEET:
 Planning and reseach frameworks/libraries to use : 1 hour
 Create new symfony project
-Deploy, configure and test FOS User Bundle : 30 minutes Create Default Controllers using symfony script : 20 minutes Create, configure ORM entities and Stock Controller + view using symfony script : 1 hour download jpgraph and create the plot page and test : 1 hour Wrap-up and upload to git hib - 20 minutes
+Deploy, configure and test FOS User Bundle : 20 minutes Create Default Controllers using symfony script : 20 minutes Create, configure ORM entities and Stock Controller + view using symfony script : 40 minutes Retreive stock informationfrom Yahoo Finance : 20 minutes Download jpgraph and create the plot page and test : 1 hour Wrap-up and upload to git hib - 20 minutes